-- (c) Freestanding signs up to sixteen (16) square feet in size and up to eight (8) feet in height related to an allowed or permitted business. - (d) Two (2) freestanding, non-exempt signs per parcel - (3.)
-Prohibited signs - (a) Signs larger than thirty-two (32) square feet in size. - (b) Signs with a total height greater than eight (8) feet above the grade of the adjoining roadway, unless a wall sign placed on a permitted building. - (c) Off-premise highway signs - (d) Electronic changeable copy signs - (e) Roof signs, Constructed - (f) More than two (2) freestanding, non-exempt signs per parcel. - (g) Signs identified in Section 6 of this ordinance.
+- (2.)
+Signs requiring a conditional use permit - (a) Wall, projecting or marquee signs between twelve (12) and thirty-two(32) square feet in size - (b) Freestanding signs up to sixteen (16) square feet in size and up to eight (8) feet in height that is located on the same property as an allowed or permitted business. - (c) Two (2) freestanding, non-exempt signs per parcel - (3.)
+Prohibited signs - (a) Signs larger than thirty-two (32) square feet in size. - (b) Signs with a total height greater than eight (8) feet above the grade of the adjoining roadway, unless a wall sign placed on a permitted building. - (c) Off-premises highway signs - (d) Electronic changeable copy signs - (e) Roof signs, Constructed - (f) More than two (2) freestanding, non-exempt signs per parcel. - (g) Signs identified in Section 6 of this Ordinance. - (4.)
+Illumination - (a) Internal illumination: Not allowed - (b) External illumination: Allowed b.
+Rural Residential District

-(4.)
-Setbacks